-2. Light Duty Electric Vehicle Purchase Incentives
+Strategy 2: Light Duty Electric Vehicle Purchase Incentives

 Vermont launched a point-of-sale EV purchase incentive program in 2019, and authorization of funding in subsequent years has allowed the program to continue to date.
 The incentive is administered by Vermont Energy Investment Corporation’s Drive Electric Vermont (DEV) program and helps to reduce the upfront costs associated with EV ownership.
 Additional evaluation of the current program and consumer data research will inform necessary amendments to the current program in the form of incentive amounts, income eligibility, application to commercial and municipal fleets, and used EV purchases.
 Expanded and continued funding for upfront purchase incentives – with an important focus on helping lower-income, overburdened Vermonters to participate – will be critical to equitably increase EV adoption to the levels necessary to meet Vermont’s greenhouse gas reduction requirements.